mahamatoumaroumate/Mix-Master/README.md

 Adding busy indicators to submit buttons Optimistically showing a new record while it's being created on the server Optimistically showing the new state of a record while it's being updated

+important annonce in order to publish in Netlify we must add this line bellow /\* /index.html 200